National Post newsroom employees apply to unionize

-TORONTO — Unifor says employees in the National Post newsroom are working to unionize.
+TORONTO — Employees in the National Post newsroom are working to unionize, Unifor said Wednesday.

-Unifor spokesman Stuart Laidlaw says an application for Unifor to represent staff at the National Post was filed on Wednesday.
+Unifor filed an application with the Ontario Labour Relations Board to represent staff at the newspaper, according to Unifor spokesman Stuart Laidlaw.

-Postmedia did not immediately respond to a request for comment near the end of business hours.
+"The company has just received the application and we are reviewing it," said Phyllise Gelfand, Postmedia vice-president communications.

 The Toronto-based newspaper's parent company, Postmedia Network Canada Corp., said at the end of May it would lay off about 40 employees after a number of its unions would not approve a temporary salary reduction.